danielptm/MasterBackend/README.md

 1) Clone the project, using git clone.
 2) Switch into the folder master and run mvn test, to run the tests.

+#Please write unit tests for every function written in the service package.